ChristianSlanzi/sdn-learning-project/Meetups/041_Learning-OpenSourceProject/008_Step8_Binding3.md

 ## The userNameUpdated Method

 - It is called when the user updates the content of the username field.
-- When this method is called, the view model checks to see iif the text entered represents a valid username.
+- When this method is called, the view model checks to see if the text entered represents a valid username.
 - If it does, and the content of the password text field is also valid, then the view model asks the view controller to enable the Login button.
 - Let's add the following tests: